the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

   </div>
 </details>

-We are going to take the count evolution on a sliding window of a **given duration** (ex: 3 months).
-In each time window, we will fit the counts to a Poisson Law and look at the increase or decrease.
+You are going to take the count evolution on a sliding window of a **given duration** (ex: 3 months).
+In each time window, You will fit the counts to a Poisson Law and look at the increase or decrease.

 This method uses a **Generalized Linear Model (GLM) with a Poisson family** to detect **statistically significant increasing trends** in count data over time.